xaqtGH/xaqtGH.github.io/README.md

-A website created as both my personal coding website as well as being a little portfolio of my projects as I learn
+A website created as both my personal coding website as well as being a little portfolio of my projects as I learn This repository also holds as a mirror for maps for my TF2 server.
+Upon connecting, this is where maps are downloaded from.